Hyperbaric Oxygen Therapy & Athletics

 He resumed training on the third day after Hyperbaric treatment.

 Ishii et al (1999) looked at 22 athletes with various injuries including seven leg joint sprains, four knee ligament damages, four partial muscle ruptures, three peripheral nerve injuries, two fractures and two categorized as "other injuries."

 Hyperbaric treatment was set between 1.3 and 2.0 ATA, with dives from 30 to 90 minutes.

 More than 70% of the patients experienced improvement.

 HBOT in Athletes (Ishii 1999)

 In Soolsma (1996) the effect of Hyperbaric Oxygen was studied on the recovery of a grade II medial collateral ligament within 3 days of injury.

-At 6 weeks, HBOT group had improve pain and functional outcomes, such as decreased edema, better range of motion and maximum flexion.
+At 6 weeks, the HBOT group had improved pain and functional outcomes, such as decreased edema, better range of motion and maximum flexion.

 Hyperbaric Oxygen for Sports injury